-- ♦ If a student's misconduct falls within the Group 5 SCC Category, a school principal retains the discretion to refer a student for expulsion or alternative placement/reassignment, but any decision to do so must be approved by the Area Instruction Officer Chief Area Officer or designee. - If a student's misconduct falls within the Group 6 SCC Category, a hearing must be held prior to a student's expulsion, assignment to SMART or issuance of any other sanction that results in a student's alternative placement or reassignment. - ♦ For additional information about Expulsion or Alternative Placement/Reassignment Hearings, see Appendix B, Expulsion Hearing and Emergency Alternative Placement Guidelines.
+- ♦ If a student's misconduct falls within the Group 5 SCC Category, a school principal retains the discretion to refer a student for expulsion or alternative placement/reassignment, but any decision to do so must be approved by the Chief Area Officer or designee. - ♦ If a student's misconduct falls within the Group 6 SCC Category, a student must be referred for expulsion and a hearing must be held prior to a student's expulsion, assignment to SMART or issuance of any other sanction that results in a student's alternative placement or reassignment. - ♦ For additional information about Expulsion or Alternative Placement/Reassignment Hearings, see Appendix B, Expulsion Hearing and Emergency Alternative Placement Guidelines.